awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.SAP.md

      1. Choose **Populate** to automatically fill in all values in the database connection dialog box from Secrets Manager\.

      For information about using database credentials from Secrets Manager, see [Using AWS Secrets Manager](CHAP_UserInterface.md#CHAP_UserInterface.SecretsManager)\.
-   + To enter the SAP ASE source database connection information manually, use the instructions in the following table\.
+   + To enter the SAP ASE source database connection information manually, use the following instructions:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Source.SAP.html)